 Originally from Philadelphia, PA, Kathleen Dwyer began her ballet training with Olga Kresin.
 She graduated magna cum laude in 2001 from Mercyhurst College with a Bachelor of Arts in dance/arts administration.
 Kathleen danced twelve years professionally for ballet companies including the Louisville Ballet, Charleston Ballet Theatre, Channel Islands Ballet, and Lake Erie Ballet.
 Over the years she has danced many classical full length ballets and various works by world-renown choreographers such as George Balanchine, Paul Taylor, Twyla Tharp, Val Caniporoli, Andre Prokovsky, Helen Pickett, Amy Sewiert, Adam Hougland, Mark Godden, Ben Stevenson, and many others.
 Kathleen has instructed at several different dance schools, teaching ballet, pointe, variations, creative movement and even public school dance education and outreach.

-Jennifer received her early ballet training from Maxim Ponomarenko and Nadia Pavlenko.
-She continued her training at Ballet Arts of Bucks County, also attending Central PA Youth Ballet.
-Jennifer performed with the Brandywine Ballet Theatre, receiving a Certificate in Ballet through the West Chester University/ Brandywine Ballet program.
-Jennifer currently is studying mathematics with a concentration in secondary education at WCU.
+Jennifer Jones received her early ballet training from Maxim Ponomarenko and Nadia Pavlenko.
+She continued her training here at BABC, also attending Central PA Youth Ballet.
+Jennifer performed with the Brandywine Ballet Theatre for 4 years, receiving her Certificate in Ballet through West Chester University/Brandywine Ballet.
+Jennifer has her BSED in Mathematics from WCU and currently teaches math in the Central Bucks School District.

 PreBallet $81.00 USDKinderballet $85.00 USD1 Class/Week $91.00 USD2 Class/Week $155.00 USD3 Classes/Week $208.00 USD4 Classes/Week $248.00 USD5 Class/Week $303.00 USD6 Classes/Week $350.00 USD7 or More Classes/Week $375.00 USD